architecture/network

 NetworkRuntimeControlInternals

-Internal network properties accessed by runtime-control helpers.
+Internal network properties accessed by runtime-control helpers for dropout, noise, and iteration state.

 NetworkRuntimeDiagnosticsInternals